lune-org/lune/docs/pages/home/Editor-Setup.md

     std = "luau+lune"
     # OR use this if your project also contains Roblox-specific Luau code:
     std = "roblox+lune"
-    # If you are also using the Luau type definitions file, it may cause issues, and can be safely ignored:
+    # If you are also using the Luau type definitions, they should be excluded:
     exclude = ["luneTypes.d.luau"]
     ```